 A patient who receives a mesothelioma diagnosis may file a claim against the asbestos companies responsible for their exposure.
 This is called a personal injury lawsuit and seeks compensation on behalf of the singular victim.

 If a loved one has died from mesothelioma, family members can file a wrongful death claim.
 This type of lawsuit seeks compensation for damages done during the duration of the victim’s battle with mesothelioma, such as medical bills or lost wages.

 How can my exposure to asbestos be proven?

-An experienced mesothelioma lawyer knows what products contain asbestos, the manufacturers that produced the mineral, and where you could have been exposed.
+An experienced mesothelioma lawyer knows which products contain asbestos, the manufacturers that made those products, and where you could have been exposed.
 They regularly deal with similar cases and have the right resources to find proof of exposure.